Allianz urges swift action from Berlin on infrastructure

-MUNICH Germany German insurance giant Allianz is eager to invest more of its 570 billion euro ($720 billion) of funds in domestic infrastructure projects but says the government in Berlin must first improve the regulatory environment for such investments.
+MUNICH Germany German insurance giant Allianz (ALVG.DE) is eager to invest more of its 570 billion euro (444.25 billion pounds) portfolio in domestic infrastructure projects but says the government in Berlin must first improve the regulatory environment for such investments.

 Speaking to Reuters at Allianz headquarters in Munich, board member Maximilian Zimmerer said the German economy was suffering from a lack of private investment, echoing the view of leading economists who have been urging Chancellor Angela Merkel's coalition to take steps to address the shortfall.